rhyven/ericlight.com/content/Tech/zentyal_dns.md

 So I faced a little challenge with a [Zentyal](https://www.zentyal.com) server the other day.
 I was upgrading from ye olde 6.0 to 6.1, when everything just stopped.
 I let it sit in the corner for about an hour or so, but it never picked up the thread.
 All the services were still live, so I logged in to have a look.

+(Note, my DNS server is named RIMU; yours may be something else!)

 Running `ps aux`, I discovered this line:

     :::bash